Sabahatghias/Regression-Model-Evaluation/README.md

 Mean Squared Log Error (MSLE)

-Visualization of prediction accuracy

-✅ Key Learning Outcome:
-Understanding how to use different regression evaluation metrics to assess the performance of models predicting continuous outcomes.
+Visualizations are included to compare actual vs. predicted values, offering insight into prediction accuracy.

-📘 2.
+🔹 2.
 Perform Grid Search Using Python
-📌 Objective:
-Classify websites as phishing, legitimate, or suspicious using a classification model.
+Implements GridSearchCV on a classification task to optimize hyperparameters of a RandomForestClassifier.
+The dataset involves classifying websites as phishing, legitimate, or suspicious based on extracted web features.

-📂 Project Includes:

-Dataset Description: Website features extracted to detect phishing behavior.

-Goal: Multi-class classification task.

-🔧 Methods & Tools Used:

-Libraries: scikit-learn, pandas, matplotlib

-Model: RandomForestClassifier

-Hyperparameter Tuning:

-Used GridSearchCV to find optimal values of hyperparameters.

-Evaluation Metric: Accuracy

-✅ Key Learning Outcome:
+Key highlights:
-Hands-on application of Grid Search for optimizing classification models and improving performance through hyperparameter tuning.

-📘 3.
-Perform K-Fold Cross Validation Using Python
-📌 Objective:
+Parameter tuning using grid search

+Accuracy-based evaluation

+Train/test split and result reporting

-Classify the region of wholesale customers based on their annual spending across various product categories.
+🔹 3.
+Perform K-Fold Cross Validation Using Python Applies K-Fold Cross Validation to evaluate a classification model that predicts the region of wholesale customers based on their annual spending across various product categories.
+Utilizes KFold from scikit-learn to perform multiple training/testing cycles for robust model validation.

-📂 Project Includes:

-Dataset: Wholesale customer data.csv
-Contains annual spending on:

-Fresh

-Milk

-Grocery

-Frozen

-Detergents_Paper

-Delicatessen
-Plus, customer Channel and Region.

-🔧 Methods & Tools Used:

-Libraries: pandas, sklearn

-Model Evaluation: K-Fold Cross Validation using KFold from scikit-learn

-Splits data into k subsets for training/testing iteratively

-Helps in robust evaluation and reducing overfitting

-✅ Key Learning Outcome:
-Understand and apply K-Fold Cross Validation to evaluate a classification model's performance more reliably across multiple data splits.